 Samsung Galaxy smartphones are sold all over the world, and tech giant Samsung make sure that there's a handset suitable for every kind of user.
-Want to learn all about the latest Samsung Galaxy releases?
-From the foldable Z Flip to the flagship Galaxy S20 range and budget-friendly Lite series, explore the newest launches from Samsung below.
+Want to know more about the latest Samsung Galaxy releases?
+From the cinematic Note20 series to the flagship Galaxy S20 range and budget-friendly Lite and A series, explore the newest launches from Samsung below.

 Samsung Galaxy S20 Series